 Doctors usually diagnose RA based on a person’s symptoms, although medical tests can be helpful.

 Clinical remissions are sometimes possible with effective treatment.
-In these cases, doctors will reduce medication down to the minimal dosage necessary to block inflammation.
+Doctors will reduce medication to the minimal dosage necessary to prevent inflammation in these cases.

 It is vital to keep the elbow joints mobile during the day to improve flexibility and range of motion and keep the muscles around the elbow joint strong.